 Körner 15.12

 Peter Körner in Lund, Sweden, designed this Yagi array.
-It has 15 elements on a 3.73-meter (147″) boom, five reflectors, a horizontal folded dipole, and uses a halfwave coaxial balun.
+It has a boom length of 3.73 m (147″), 15 elements, five reflectors, a horizontal folded dipole, and uses a halfwave coaxial balun.

 Unlike log-Yagis, the 15.12 has no phasing lines that can induce current in the boom and degrade the pattern.